Mentored Research Opportunities

 Mentor: Chris Annear

-Minimum Qualifications: Strong work ethic.
-Capacity to research in a semi-structured environment on dynamic questions and findings.
-Above all, looking for curiosity and engagement
+Minimum Qualifications: Capacity to research in a semi-structured environment on dynamic questions and findings.
+Above all, I am looking for curiosity and engagement.
+We will meet at least three times each week over the 8-week term to identify relevant literature, create annotated bibliographies, and to meet research goals.

-Preferred Qualifications: Anthropology (especially ANTH 273 Field Methods), International Relations, Africana and/or Asian Studies major/minor/courses.
+Preferred Qualifications: Anthropology (especially ANTH 273 Field Methods and/or ANTH 225 China in Africa), International Relations, Environmental Studies, Africana and/or Asian Studies major/minor/courses.

 Biology